stevefoga/satellite-rsr/README.md

 conda env export > environment.yml
 ```

+### Deploy locally
+1) Start local environment (conda, virtualenv, etc.)
+2) Run script `python plot_rsr.py`.
+3) Browse to webpage URL listed in console.

 ### Deploy to Heroku
+This app was previously deployed for free in Heroku, however hosting costs are applied after so many hours of use.

 Follow the [Plotly Deployment Guide](https://dash.plotly.com/deployment).
 Notes:
 1) Initial setup on macos (Apple Silicon, requires `homebrew` and `xcode-select`):
 ```